Frederick Winslow Taylor: Work

-Future US Supreme Court justice Louis Brandeis coined the term scientific management in the course of his argument for the Eastern Rate Case before the Interstate Commerce Commission in 1910.
+Future US Supreme Court justice Louis Brandeis coined the term scientific management in the course of his argument for the Eastern Rate Case (Brandeis vs Eastern Railroad) before the Interstate Commerce Commission in 1910.
 Brandeis argued that railroads, when governed according to Taylor's principles, did not need to raise rates to increase wages.
 Taylor used Brandeis's term in the title of his monograph The Principles of Scientific Management, published in 1911.
 The Eastern Rate Case propelled Taylor's ideas to the forefront of the management agenda.
 Taylor wrote to Brandeis, "I have rarely seen a new movement started with such great momentum as you have given this one."
 Taylor's approach is also often referred to as Taylor's Principles, or, frequently disparagingly, as Taylorism.

 Managers and workers

 Taylor had very precise ideas about how to introduce his system:

 Workers were to be selected appropriately for each task.

 Taylor believed in transferring control from workers to management.
 He set out to increase the distinction between mental (planning work) and manual labor (executing work).
 Detailed plans, specifying the job and how it was to be done, were to be formulated by management and communicated to the workers.

 The introduction of his system was often resented by workers and provoked numerous strikes.
 The strike at Watertown Arsenal led to the congressional investigation in 1912.

 Taylor believed the laborer was worthy of his hire, and pay was linked to productivity.
 His workers were able to earn substantially more than those under conventional management, and this earned him enemies among the owners of factories where scientific management was not in use.